supermomme/arduino-mqtt-light-bed/README.md

 * WAIT
     * wait = frames to do nothing
 ## Choose Sequenz
-Choose SEQUENZ in the baseTopic with JSON in val
+Choose SEQUENZ in the baseTopic/set with JSON in val.
+Read it in baseTopic
 ### Example
 ```
 {